Gurunanthan/Basic-Interview-Questions-Java/oop-questions.md

   <p style="background-color: #f2f2f2; margin-left: 20px;">Yes, constructors can be overloaded in Java.
 Constructor overloading involves defining multiple constructors for a class, each with a different parameter list.
 This allows objects of the class to be instantiated in different ways, providing flexibility and accommodating various initialization scenarios.</p>
 </details>
 <details>
-  <summary>Explain different types of constructors in Java with examples /summary>
+  <summary>16.
+Explain different types of constructors in Java with examples </summary>

 1. **Default Constructor:**
    A default constructor is one with no parameters.
 Java provides it automatically if a class doesn't define any constructors explicitly.
 It initializes the object with default values.